-In the XII-XIII century, a settlement functioned on the site of a later castle.
-In the thirteenth century, the Mazovian princes built here a wooden and earth hillfort, which was the seat of the Sochaczew castellan mentioned in 1221.
 The original wooden castle was in 1355 handed over by king Casimir the Great to Siemowit III the Older.
-It is to this ruler of Masovia that the construction of a brick castle in the second half of the fifteenth century is credited.
+It is to this ruler of Masovia that the construction of a brick castle in the second half of the 14th century is credited.
+Work was continued by his successor, the Duke of Rawa, Siemowit IV.
 During the reign of the dukes of Mazovia, the castle was of considerable importance, both military and political, as evidenced by Siemowit III’s congress of noblemen and princes in 1377 and the passing of the Sochaczew Statutes, the first written set of laws for the whole of Mazovia.

 In 1467, Sochaczew together with the whole of Mazovia was incorporated into the Crown of Poland, and the castle became the seat of the starosty.
 Therefore, at the turn of the fifteenth and sixteenth, it expanded.
 Around 1630, due to the collapse of the escarpment, the starost Stanisław Radziejowski rebuilt the castle, this time for an early baroque residence.
 It was destroyed during the Swedish invasion, but partly rebuilt, survived until 1790, when it was demolished by starost Kazimierz Walicki, to build a new seat in the same place.
 The object was destroyed in 1794, during the Kościuszko Insurrection.
 In the nineteenth century, it was subject to demolition.